██ CLEARANCE: ALPHA-01 · MISSION: ENGAGE · PLATFORM: SIM

 State-Feedback Integral

-Augmented state-feedback with integral action.
-Gains placed via pole-placement on the augmented short-period model.
-Low average actuator effort — the educational baseline that everything else is measured against.
+Augmented state feedback with integral action.
+I placed the gains by pole placement on the augmented short period model.
+It has low average actuator effort.
+I used it as the baseline that I measured everything else against.

 Speed